 If you’re a woman, then chances are REALLY good you’ve experienced some body angst.
 Our world is just too obsessed with physical perfection for any of us to grow up in it without feeling a little (or a LOT of) insecurity surrounding our looks.
 Deep down we all know that it isn’t right to feel this way, but most of us aren’t really sure how to overcome it.
 I’ve been blessed with a few years of experience and gotten a fair amount of use out of my body (bearing 7 kids is a fair amount, right??) that I feel blessed to have overcome some struggles in this regard.
 I want to share with you a few steps I think we can all embrace when it comes to how we view our bodies.

 I believe that everyone has a physical body that houses a spiritual soul and that our bodies are only a portion of who we are.
 In fact, it’s a portion that we have little control over.
 We can’t choose how tall we are, or our hair or eye color (even though we may try!) or the basic shape of our bodies.
 We can’t choose whether or not we tan or get freckles, or whether or not we need glasses or braces.
 And yet, all too often, the world judges us as if these physical features DEFINE us.
 They most certainly do not!
 It can be hard to let go of past trauma regarding our bodies; abuse, taunting, snide comments or insecurities can be deep seated and very damaging.
 But it’s important to remember that these things are not who we are.
-We are more than our bodies!!

-Secondly, we can influence the world’s obsession with bodies for good.
+Secondly, we can influence the world’s obsession with bodies, for good.
 I am sad and ashamed to admit that a person’t body shape used to be the very first thing I noticed about someone.
 I didn’t mean to do this, and I have worked hard to stop this habit, but it was an automatic reaction I acquired after years of being obsessed with my own outward appearance.
 I think our greatest influence in this area begins with our daughters and sons.

-But, I personally would only choose this route for purely selfish reasons, and so I’ve decided that it’s not the path for me.
+But, I personally would only choose this route for purely selfish and vain reasons, and so I’ve decided that it’s not the path for me.
 I love the idea of embracing every stage of life, no matter what it looks like (and trust me, my abs don’t look like much anymore!) and not fighting the inevitable aging and sagging process.
 It’s just a losing game, after all.
 Again, I am not aiming to make anyone else feel badly about choosing plastic surgery and I completely understand reconstructive surgeries…I just don’t plan on any myself.

 But our bodies are so incredible!
 It is truly a divine miracle that two miniscule cells can combine to create the jaw-dropping complexity of the human body.
 When something does go wrong with our bodies, we often marvel at how many minutes, days, and decades our bodies function normally without our even giving it a second thought.
 Now, I am speaking as someone who has not had to endure any serious bodily trials (except for one not-so-fun altercation with an open flame in my youth…yikes!); my body is whole and for that I am forever grateful.
 But perhaps those with serious scars, lost limbs, death-defying illnesses and other broken bodies can attest even more intently how wonderful it is to have a body that can do what we need it to do.

 A little disclaimer at this point: I obviously take time on my appearance; I wear makeup, sometimes color my hair and really enjoy dressing fashionably.
 Some might argue that this is vain and that I shouldn’t need these things if I truly appreciate my body as is.
 And they may have a point!
 But doing these things actually does help me appreciate my body, and I really try hard to strike a balance between working on the exterior and on the interior.

 Lastly, if you still struggle with hard feelings towards your body, find something that it can do for you!
 Make a goal to run a race, participate in a competition, or just go outside and jump on the trampoline with your kids.
 While for me, pregnancy and birth have been the turning points in how I view and appreciate my body, many women are terrified of motherhood simply because of what it means for their appearance.